Skip to main content

 This page covers a focused service.
 For the broader editorial practice area, see Expert Witness in Tennessee.

-Common case categories include owner-versus-manager disputes, manager-versus-tenant claims, trust-accounting and escrow problems, vendor-selection and oversight failures, habitability disputes, and supervision questions for affiliates working under a managing broker.
+The opinion explains what a competent Tennessee manager would have done on the asset in dispute, drawing on TREC management-broker rules, trust-accounting requirements, owner-agreement custom, and the operating reality of running residential or commercial portfolios.
+The recurring categories are owner-versus-manager disputes, manager-versus-tenant claims, trust-accounting and escrow problems, vendor-selection and oversight failures, habitability disputes, and supervision questions for affiliates under a managing broker.

-Retentions come from owner counsel pursuing or defending claims against a manager, manager-side defense counsel and E&O carriers, and tenant or landlord counsel in disputes where the management company's conduct is at issue.
+Retentions come from owner counsel pursuing or defending a claim against a manager, from manager-side defense counsel and E&O carriers, and from tenant or landlord counsel when the management company's conduct is the issue.
+I work from the management agreement, the owner statements, and the key correspondence, scope on a short call, and deliver the report, deposition, and testimony as the matter requires.

 Qualifications